spacemeshos/testnet-guide/guide/install.md

 ## Step 2 - Running the App

-First, optional but recommended! follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not compromised by a 3rd party.
+First follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not has not been modified by a 3rd party.

-### All Platforms
-Locate the installer you downloaded and double-click it.
+Next, locate the installer you downloaded and double-click it.

 ---